ArduPilot/ardupilot_wiki/common/source/docs/common-imutempcal.rst

 ArduPilot supports IMU temperature calibration in versions 4.1 and later.
 Calibrating the IMU for temperature changes can greatly reduce the amount of variation in the IMU and helps with flying in conditions where the temperature varies a lot between bootup and flight.

+.. note:: this feature is only available currently on 2MB autopilots.

 Temperature calibration is done by first setting up some parameters to establish the start of a calibration routine on the next boot-up, then taking the autopilot and placing it in a cold environment for several minutes to establish a lower calibration temperature.
 Then, quickly re-powering (and, optionally connecting to a GSC to monitor the process) in an environment at the hotter, upper calibration point.

 .. warning:: You must not allow the autopilot to move, once re-powered, until the calibration is completed!